CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 Returns the part of string or list  from the n'th character to the m'th character.
 Creates a slice object representing the set of indices specified by range(start, stop, step).
 start: starting integer where the slicing of the object starts.
-stop: integer until whoch the slicing takes place. stop:integer a value which determines the increment between each index for [start: stop: step]
+stop: integer until whoch the slicing takes place. step:integer a value which determines the increment between each index for [start: stop: step]

 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?